Odessa pogroms: Economic antisemitism

-Growing antisemitism triggered by the changing place of Jews in Odessa's economy helped fuel an environment conducive to a pogrom.
-Odessan Jews had a prominent place in trade and finance, forming a majority of the banking, moneylending, and moneychanging industries and a significant involvement in commerce.
+Growing antisemitism and resentment triggered by the changing place of Jews in Odessa's economy helped create an environment conducive to violence.
+Better-off Odessan Jews held a prominent place in trade and finance, forming a majority of the banking, moneylending, and moneychanging industries and a significant involvement in commerce.
 They were also represented in fields such as the intelligentsia and as artists, though not a majority.
 They were underrepresented as city workers, which were majority Christian.
 After the Crimean War disrupted trade routes, many Greek companies relocated due to bankruptcy or a search for more profitable bases of operation.
 Jewish merchants successfully expanded their businesses to fill the void in the grain trade previously monopolized by Greeks.
 By 1886 firms owned by Jews controlled 70 percent, and by 1910, Jewish firms controlled nearly 90 percent of the grain export trade.
 Many factors contributed to the spread of antisemitism in Odessa including the success of Jewish traders.
-Like other groups, Jews often gave preference to other Jews in employment.
-There were also rumors that Jews had desecrated the Greek Orthodox Church and cemetery, leading to the participation of many Greek sailors and dockworkers in the earlier pogroms, and fueling antisemitism.
+Like other groups at that place and time, Jews often gave preference to other Jews in employment.
+There were also rumors that Jews had desecrated the Greek Orthodox Church and cemetery, inciting the participation of Greek sailors and dockworkers in the pogroms, and fueling antisemitic attitudes.